evansmbithi/evansmbithi/README.md

 👋 Hi, My name is Evans Mbithi, a cloud-native and API-first problem solver, based in Nairobi, Kenya.
-      I write purpose-oriented code and believe in tech as a force for good.
-No better way to live my purpose than using my skills for the glory of God.
+      I see technology as a force for good, and therefore write purpose-oriented code.
+I find joy in using my skills to further a cause greater than myself.

 👀 I am mostly fascinated about the actor model of concurrency with Scala - a scalable language
       that compiles on the JVM.
 I fell in love with Scala because it addresses the demanding (scalability) needs